How to Access the Windows 10 Startup Folder

 Windows 10 Startup Folder Launch Order

-For most users, these initial steps won’t take long and you’ll see your designated Startup Folder apps launch within a second or two of reaching the Windows 10 desktop.
-But if you have lots of first- and third-party applications and services already configured to launch at boot, it may take a few moments to see your Startup Folder items appear.
+For most users, these initial steps won’t take long, and you’ll see your designated Startup folder apps launch within a second or two of reaching the Windows 10 desktop.
+If you have lots of applications and services already configured to launch at boot, it may take a few moments to see your Startup folder items appear.

 If your computer startup is slow, it’s a good idea to check the startup folder to ensure you do not have programs in there that you don’t need to launch at boot.
 It’s best to keep the number to a minimum.